Minchu02/MOVIE_RECOMMENDER_SYSTEM/README.md

 This project is a **Hybrid Movie Recommendation System** built with **Streamlit** that leverages both **Collaborative Filtering** and **Content-Based Filtering** techniques.
 The system recommends top 5 similar movies based on user input and fetches movie posters via the **TMDB API**.

 It also includes:
-- 🔄 A hybrid recommendation engine
+- 🔄 Hybrid recommendation engine (Collaborative + Content-Based)
 - 🌗 Dark/Light theme toggle support
-- 📷 TMDB poster integration
+- 📷 TMDB poster integration for each recommended movie
-- ⚡ Fast and interactive Streamlit UI
+- ⚡ Fast and interactive UI built with Streamlit
+- 📊 Includes a Jupyter notebook for preprocessing and training
+- 💾 Uses lightweight `.pkl` files for efficient inference

 ## 🧠 How It Works